You want to bring your kids’ homeschool education to life and

 “It’s just too much.
 I feel like I’m not doing a good job at anything.
 My house is always a wreck, I’m behind with everything, the kids are bored and are fighting me about school.
 I feel like I’m constantly being interrupted and mad at them all the time.
 This is not how I pictured homeschooling!”

-I’m Dana, and I believe you can bring your kids’ homeschool education to life and still manage your other responsibilities.
+I’m Dana, and I believe you can bring your kids’ homeschool education to life and have a happy, thriving home.

-When I started homeschooling, I was totally in over my head.
+When I started homeschooling, I was …overwhelmed.
+I admit it.
 I didn’t know how hard it would be to teach my kids.
-And run the household and volunteer at church and work part-time…
+(And run the household, volunteer at church, and work part-time…) I felt ill-equipped.
+Like I was going to ruin my kids or at least scuttle their chances of getting into college.

-Slowly, but with certainty, I grew in my ability to bring my kids’ homeschool education to life while still managing my other responsibilities.
+Slowly but with certainty, I grew in my ability to bring my kids’ homeschool education to life and also have a happy, thriving home.

-We read the best in children’s literature.
 We settled on using a Charlotte Mason-inspired approach that fit our family perfectly.
-And I eventually co-created a curriculum that parents can customize to fit their children, instead of trying to make their children fit a curriculum.
+We read the best in children’s literature and learned to use real books to teach instead of ho-hum textbooks.
+I eventually co-created a curriculum that parents can customize to fit their children instead of trying to make them fit a curriculum.
+After all, curricula is meant to be a tool, not a dictator.

-Along with a more streamlined and effective homeschool, I continued to prioritize what I could do and what I couldn’t.
-This made my days go more smoothly so I wasn’t carrying that mountain of undone things on my back all the time!
+Along with a more streamlined and effective homeschool, I had to continue prioritizing what I could do and couldn’t.
+This made (most of) my days go more smoothly, so I wasn’t always carrying that mountain of undone things on my back!

-Then homeschooling became something we could all enjoy.
-Instead of the chore that it had been before.
-Our homeschooling and our homelife had been transformed.
+Then homeschooling became something we could all enjoy instead of the chore that it had been before.

-If you want to bring your kids’ homeschool education to life and crave a peaceful, happy home, I’d love to help!
-Drop your email address below, and I’ll send you my free checklist, 25 Terrific Tips that will Transform Your Christian Homeschool.
+Drop your email address below, and I’ll send you my free ebook, 60 Creative Assignments Using Real Books.
 You’ll also get weekly-ish posts from a long-time homeschool mom who’s already graduated kids to college and then graduate school.
-Read what our kids are doing now.

 My Goal with this Website and Blog

-Train up a Child Publishing is here to help you bring your kids’ homeschool education to life while still managing your other responsibilities.
-With our literature-based, Charlotte Mason-inspired curriculum, helpful blog, and experienced mentoring, you can learn how to make homeschooling and homemaking work effectively.
+Train up a Child Publishing is here to help you bring your kids’ homeschool education to life and have a happy, thriving home.
+With our literature-based, Charlotte Mason-inspired curriculum, helpful blog, and experienced mentoring, you can learn how to teach using science-research-based teaching methods, train your children to have good habits (and polish up some of yours in the process), and make simple changes to keep your household running smoothly.

 We offer literature-based, Charlotte Mason-inspired homeschool curricula written from a Christian point of view.
 For your kindergarten through high school students.
 And even better, it’s customizable to fit your family.
 Assignments are not just reading and writing, either.
 You build models.
 Plan and make Renaissance Feasts.
 Design costumes.
 Cook period meals.
 And much more.